You can download apertus° and AXIOM logos, colour palette, official wallpapers and fonts from our apertus° multimedia

 When it became clear that apertus° needed a logo we thought it would be a good task to solve as a community.
 So, in February 2011, we started a forum-thread asking everyone to participate and put forward logo drafts, ideas and feedback.
 One year, 242 posts, and several hundred logo proposals later it became clear that endless discussions driven by taste and preferences meant that we were going in circles.

 So Nathan Clark offered to ask a friend of his, a logo designer, Pete Flanagan, to take a look at all the user contributed logo ideas and drafts.
-Together they analyzed every draft that had been posted and developed an idea for a "digested" logo proposal.
+Together they analysed every draft that had been posted and developed an idea for a "digested" logo proposal.
 Unlike a common digestion process, wherein everything just gets mixed together, Pete realized that the perfect common ground, best summarizing the ideas exhibited through our community logo proposals, was "Simplicity".
 A clean and clear form that sums up all the ideas/backgrounds/ideology/etc: A perfect circle.

 The apertus° core team and wider community loved the designs and Pete's work became the apertus° logo.